 Now I know where to draw the forehead in relation to the nose!

-You can create these imaginary straight lines anywhere, and use them in any way that they are helpful to you.
+You can create these imaginary axis lines anywhere, and use them in any way that they are helpful to you.

 How did I place the ear?